mresti/ruby-style-guide/README.md

         # body omitted
       end

-      # Also possible and convenient when you
+      # Also possible and convenient when you have to define many singleton
+      # methods, however after too many lines of methods, you visually lose the
-      # have to define many singleton methods.
+      # self context, leading to them looking like instance methods.
       class << self
         def first_method
           # body omitted